cortexproject/cortex/docs/blocks-storage/production-tips.md

 1. Run the [compactor](./compactor.md)
 1. Configure queriers `-querier.query-store-after` large enough to give compactor enough time to compact newly uploaded blocks (_see below_)
 1. Configure queriers `-querier.query-ingesters-within` equal to `-querier.query-store-after` plus 5m (5 minutes is just a delta to query the boundary both from ingesters and queriers)
-1. Configure ingesters `-experimental.tsdb.retention-period` at least as `-querier.query-ingesters-within`
+1. Configure ingesters `-experimental.blocks-storage.tsdb.retention-period` at least as `-querier.query-ingesters-within`
-1. Lower `-experimental.tsdb.bucket-store.ignore-deletion-marks-delay` to 1h, otherwise non compacted blocks could be queried anyway, even if their compacted replacement is available
+1. Lower `-experimental.blocks-storage.bucket-store.ignore-deletion-marks-delay` to 1h, otherwise non compacted blocks could be queried anyway, even if their compacted replacement is available

 #### How to estimate `-querier.query-store-after`